maitreverge/ft_transcendence/ultimate_project/databaseapi/FLO_NOTES.md

 									LAST DEV WEEK
 --------------------------------------------------------------------------------

-🟧 Create a worklofo to delete the DB at 42
+✅ Create a worklofo to delete the DB at 42

-🟧 Test and stabilize multi-users connection
+🟧 Test and stabilize multi-users connection (once everything is locked up)

-🟧 Write tests about it once merged with Thomas

 🟧 Beautify register / login / 2fa landing pages

-🟧 Find a way to lock the database as well
+🟧 Find a way to lock the database routes as well

 🟧 Lock all the routes (lock les routes visibles dans le front)